AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink SQL Developer Guide/Configure the Hive metastore service.md

     `Drop CATALOG ${HMS Name}`

     In the preceding command, HMS Name indicates the name of the Hive metastore that you want to delete.
-The name displayed in the development console of fully managed Flink.
+The name is displayed in the console of fully managed Flink.

     **Note:** The delete operation does not affect the running jobs.
 However, the jobs that are not published or jobs that need to be suspended and then resumed are affected.
 Proceed with caution.